willkara/SakaiPy/README.md

 A library to access the information located on Sakai installations.

+SakaiPy currently only works with Python 2.x (2.7) since mechanize does not work on 3.x yet.
+If anyone knows of a 3.x tool that can take mechanizes place, please feel free to develop that feature.

 I made this library so people can access the Sakai information at their schools (I'm @ Rutgers).

 It's finally up on PyPi so you can install it with: